 LaTeX project is a programming language with which scientific and mathematical texts can be created.
 The full form of LaTeX here is Lamport TeX.
-In simple words, it is a document preparation system for high-quality typesetting but for special purposes where you need scientific and mathematical texts like scientific formulas for some academic books or PDF… Using packages or libraries, you can extend the scope of functions to create graphics and formulas.
+In simple words, it is a document preparation system for high-quality typesetting but for special purposes where you need scientific and mathematical texts like scientific formulas for some academic books or PDFs… Using packages or libraries, you can extend the scope of functions to create graphics and formulas.

-Remember, the top LaTeX editors list given below is not a comparison and arranged randomly… Note: You ought to install LaTeX before using LaTeX editors for proper functioning.
+Remember, the top LaTeX editors list given below is not a comparison and is arranged randomly… Note: You ought to install LaTeX before using LaTeX editors for proper functioning.

 License Type: OpenSource / Free.
 Available for Windows 10/8/7, Linux (Ubuntu & Debian) and MacOS

 Texmaker is a popular best LaTeX editor which is cross-platform with a graphical user interface developed using the Qt toolkit.
 It has a wide range of features to easily handle all LaTex commands while getting a PDF view of what would have been written on the command line.
 As you can see in the above image one side is for command and the other for the formatted view that will be going to see by the world.

 You can save all open files and settings in one session.
 Such a session can then be resumed at a later date.
 In addition, you can specify a master document for a (sub) document.
 One-click or one-button compilation automatically compiles the master document instead of the open sub-document.

 The editor provides syntax highlighting and autocompletion.
 Both help with the overview of the document source code and troubleshooting.